official-shashi/Profile-Visit/README.md

 ---

-### 🚀 Featured Projects
-- [🌱 Plant Identifier](https://github.com/official-shashi/plant_identifier) - AI-powered plant identification app using Pl@ntNet API.
-- [📰 News App](https://github.com/official-shashi/news_app) - Flutter-based news app with dynamic content updates.
-- [🎨 Wallpaper App](https://github.com/official-shashi/wallpaper_app) - Wallpaper browsing app with API integration.
-- [📊 Task Manager](https://github.com/official-shashi/task_manager) - Task management app with Firebase authentication.

----

-⭐ **If you find my work helpful, consider giving a star to my repositories!** 😊
+🌟 <b>If you find my work helpful, consider giving a star to my repositories!</b> 😊